 This could be one of the most visited tourist attractions in all of Madagascar and the gigantic baobabs which are said to be roughly 800 years old can be found along the gravel road between Morondava and Belon’l Tsiribihina towards the west of the country.
-This famed site is unfortunately the result of deforestation for the sake of agriculture and many years prior to this, the area was the location of a lush forest.
+This famed site is, unfortunately, the result of deforestation for the sake of agriculture and many years prior to this, the area was the location of a lush forest.
 The baobabs are all that remain.

 Royal Hill of Ambohimanga

-This is considered to be one of the holiest destinations on the entire island and its illustrious 500 year history is testament to this fact.
+This is considered to be one of the holiest destinations on the entire island and its illustrious 500 year history is a testament to this fact.
 This is said to be an area of the Madagascan royalty of yesteryear.
-The wall for which protects the village is believed to have been built in 1847 and was originally assembled with mortar consisting of egg whites and lime.
-This multifaceted area is belived to have been the home of King Andrianampoinimerina and it also boasts relics from this era including artifacts such as weapons, drums and talismans.
+The wall which protects the village is believed to have been built in 1847 and was originally assembled with mortar consisting of egg whites and lime.
+This multifaceted area is believed to have been the home of King Andrianampoinimerina and it also boasts relics from this era including artifacts such as weapons, drums and talismans.

 Credit: Hannes Rada

 Isalo National Park

 This national park is famous for various reasons and one of them is the fact that it has a huge variety of landscapes.
 From canyons, refreshing mountain pools, palm trees and eclectic sandstone formations.
 Most of Madagascar’s national parks mandatorily require one to travel with a guide, this park is no different.
 Guided tours can easily be arranged and can last a few hours or a few days depending on what you wish to experience and how much time you have to spend on the island.